maroph/maroph.github.io/docs/info/site.md

 I use a virtual environment with the current MkDocs module.

 ### How the virtual environment is created
-The following commands are used to build the needed virtual environment:
+The following commands are used to build.bash the needed virtual environment:

 ```bash
 python3 -m venv ./venv